John Whitaker (equestrian)

 John Whitaker MBE (born 5 August 1955, Huddersfield) is a British equestrian and Olympian who competes in show jumping.
 He has won numerous international medals including an olympic silver medal at the 1984 Summer Olympics held in Los Angeles.

-He is also the managing director of John Whitaker International Limited which produces tack and equestrian clothing.
+He is the managing director of John Whitaker International Limited which produces tack and equestrian clothing.

 Showjumping

-John and his brother Michael have both been competing for decades at the highest international level.

 Whitaker has enjoyed success across four decades.
 He has competed at World and European Championships and five olympic teams between 1984 and 2016.
 He has won the Hickstead Derby four times.

 Horses

 He is best known for his partnership with the horse Milton with whom he won the Du Maunier Grand Prix at Spruce Meadows and won over £1 million in prize money before being retired in 1994.

-However he won his olympic medal in 1984 on Ryan's Son who he was given at the age of 18 and had a partnership with for 14 years.
+He won an Olympic medal in 1984 on Ryan's Son who he was given at the age of 18 and had a partnership with for 14 years.